-Whether you are starting from scratch, re-evaluating your brand or hoping to expand your existing audience, there’s plenty to consider when it comes to building a hotel marketing strategy.
-Here is a complete breakdown of the most useful tips to help you meet, and exceed, your business goals.
+Are you starting from scratch, re-evaluating your brand, or hoping to expand your existing audience?
+Is so, there's plenty to consider when it comes to building a hotel marketing strategy.
+Here is a complete breakdown of the most useful tips to help you meet and exceed your business goals.
 Note: While just about any sized hotel can benefit from internet marketing, for the sake of this article, we will focus on boutique / independent hotels.

 Build a website